DavidMayoral/SurfacePostprocessing/README.md

 That is to say, structures like the hypar can be visualized without much distortion, but a more robust approach is needed for other surfaces like the cone if a flat plot is desired.

 Several techniques are available to allow a 2D representation of a membrane structure.
 Based on literature research on the topic, the following approaches are proposed for this.
-Special attention has been paid to the Carat++ research code, developed by the Chair of Statik at the TU Munich.
+Special attention has been paid to the work done in the Carat++ research code, developed by the Chair of Statik at the TU Munich.

 - **Projection on a cylinder or sphere.**